Big Island Park

 Big Island Park (commonly referred to as Big Island Amusement Park) was a popular tourist destination that existed near Minneapolis, Minnesota between 1906 and 1911 on Lake Minnetonka's Big Island.
-Today the property is a municipal nature park owned by the City of Orono, sometimes referred to as Big Island Nature Park to distinguish it from the former amusement park.
+Today the property is a municipal park owned by the City of Orono and is sometimes referred to as Big Island Nature Park to distinguish it from the former amusement park.

 History

-Conception
+Construction

-The Twin Cities of Minneapolis-Saint Paul once boasted one of the most extensive streetcar systems in the United States with lines reaching 20 miles in either direction from the downtown area.
-At its height in the early twentieth century, lines reached the suburbs of Stillwater in the east and Tonka Bay in the west.
+The Twin Cities of Minneapolis-Saint Paul boasted one of the most extensive streetcar systems in the United States at the turn of the twentieth century.
+By 1905, lines reached the suburbs of Stillwater in the east and Excelsior in the west.
 The Twin City Rapid Transit Company (TCRT), which owned and operated the system, announced in 1905 that it had plans to construct a grand amusement park on 65 acre of land that it had purchased on Lake Minnetonka's Big Island.
-The announcement was part of TCRT Chairman Thomas Lowry's master plan to attract tourists and excursionists to the edge of the system on summer weekends, when ridership was typically low.
+The announcement was part of TCRT's master plan to attract tourists and excursionists to the edge of the system on summer weekends, when ridership was typically low.
 The company was already operating another amusement park called Wildwood near the eastern end of the system on White Bear Lake.

+As Big Island Park was located on an island, TCRT built three 1,000-passenger ferry boats and a transfer terminal in the town of Excelsior to carry the visitors to and from mainland.
+Each of the ferries were 109 ft long and were double-ended so they did not have to turn around after each crossing.
+TCRT also built six Express Boats that could provide limited service to Big Island Park in addition to serving commuters around Lake Minnetonka.

 Big Island Park opened on August 5, 1906, with construction still underway.